Tell us what do you think about our website?

 Who will be taking part?

-Recruitment has not opened yet.
-We will be recruiting women at hospitals across the UK.
+We are recruiting women at hospitals across the UK.
 You can see the locations of the hospitals in the section of the website “where can I take part”.
 More locations will be added as the trial progresses.

-Women over the age of 18 who have been referred for PFMT for prolapse in any of our recruiting NHS centres will be eligible to take part.
+Women over the age of 18 who have been referred for PFMT for prolapse in any of our recruiting NHS centres may be able to take part.
+However, the following are not eligible for the study:

 • women for whom prolapse is not the main presenting problem;